hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_flux_configuration.html.markdown

 A `substitute_from` block supports the following:
 * `kind` - (Required) Define whether it is ConfigMap or Secret that holds the variables to be used in substitution.

-* `name` - (Required) Name of the ConfigMap/Secret that holds the variables to be used in substitution.
+* `name` - (Required) Specifies the name of the ConfigMap/Secret that holds the variables to be used in substitution.

 * `optional` - (Optional) Set to True to proceed without ConfigMap/Secret, if it is not present.
 Defaults to `True`.